Maksym-Marko/Olena/readme.txt

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
 2. Type in Olena in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
+4. Navigate to Plugins > Add new > Type in Olena Blocks Set in the search form and press the 'Enter' key on your keyboard.
+5. Click on the 'Activate' button to use all the features of the Olena theme.
-4. Navigate to Appearance > Customize in your admin panel and customize to your taste.
+6. Navigate to Appearance > Customize in your admin panel and customize to your taste.

 == Changelog ==